MicrosoftLearning/MB-280T02-Empower-sellers-with-Dynamics-365-Sales-and-Microsoft-365-Copilot-for-Sales/Instructions/Labs/03-3-Orders-and-invoices.md

 1. Close the document.

-1. Assuming the customer paid in full, select **Invoice Paid** on the command bar.
+1. In this task, assume the customer paid in full.
+Select **Invoice Paid** on the command bar.

 1. Select **OK** to mark the invoice as complete.